 • State Variations: Community property laws vary by state, and some states allow couples to opt into community property agreements, which can affect asset classification and distribution.

-In states like California and Texas, community property accounts are common among married couples, reflecting the legal framework that governs marital property in these jurisdictions.
+In high-population states like California and Texas, community property accounts are common among married couples, largely because the legal framework already governs how marital assets work in those jurisdictions.

 Account TypeKey FeaturesIdeal For